 Looking for a more comprehensive guide to the neighbourhood?
 Check out these Top Tips and Recommendations for Your Next Visit to Chinatown to learn more about the area, its history and what to do there!

-Alternatively, dive into another culture, or several, at these spots to eat at in neighbouring Kensington Market.
+Alternatively, dive into another culture, or several, at these spots to eat at in neighbouring Kensington Market restaurants.
 We also have recommendations for the Best Restaurants in Downtown Toronto, as well as several favourite Places to Eat at Along the Ossington Strip.

 Why settle for trying food at just one restaurant?
-The Kensington Market and Chinatown Food Tour takes you to several of the best spots in Chinatown, including a couple on this list, and also dives in to the food and culture of neighbouring Kensington Market for a total of 7 food tastings.
+The Beyond Kensington Market Toronto Food Tour takes you to several of the best spots in Chinatown, including a couple on this list, and also dives in to the food and culture of neighbouring Kensington Market for a total of 7 food tastings.
 The tour is led by an expert local guide who infuses the whole 3 hour experience with fascinating tales from the area’s history, current residents and some personal anecdotes, too.
 This insider look at two distinct neighbourhoods will leave Toronto residents and visitors alike with a full stomach and happy heart.
+Toronto Food Walking Tour

 1. Mother’s Dumplings